open-pay/slate/source/includes/en/customers.md

 #Customers

-Customers are Openpay resources that are handled within the Merchant account and can represent users, customers or partners according to the type of Merchant.
+Customers are Bancomer resources that are handled within the Merchant account and can represent users, customers or partners according to the type of Merchant.

 You can add cards and bank accounts  to the customers so you can make transactions like Charges, Transfers or Payouts.